BrockStech/TheLeagueFantasyFootball/Constitution.md

 * Teams: 12
 * Divisions: 2
 * Cost: $50
-* Draft Order: Results from last season
+* Draft Order: Results from yearly event (TBD each year)
-* Rivalry Week: Week 3
 * Keepers: 1 - The keeper will take the draft spot which they were drafted the previous year.
 If this player is chosen as the keeper for 2 straight year’s, he will take up half the draft spot of the previous year (Round Down).
 ADP + 7 rounds for undrafted players.
 “Dibs” rule – last pick in the draft is a possible keeper for next year.

 ## Payout